uselagoon/lagoon-charts/charts/lagoon-core/README.md

 * The `broker` has a serviceaccount bound to a role to allow service discovery for HA clustering.
 * The `ssh-portal` (disabled by default, eventually will be moved to `lagoon-remote`, see [amazeeio/lagoon#2179](https://github.com/amazeeio/lagoon/pull/2179)) has a serviceaccount bound to a clusterrole to allow exec into pods.

+## Lagoon Files

+Lagoon needs to upload files in some specific cases (like when a developer requests an dump of a database, the dump will be store in the Lagoon Files system).
+Lagoon uses S3 compatible storage for it, it can be configured via these helm values:

+- `s3FilesHost` - S3 Host name, like `https://s3.amazonaws.com` or `https://storage.googleapis.com`
+- `s3FilesBucket` - Name of the S3 Bucket
+- `s3FilesAccessKeyID` - AccessKey for the S3 Bucket
+- `s3FilesSecretAccessKey` - AccessKey Secret for the S3 Bucket